 We recommend sending out review emails to all patients who haven’t yet left you a review and ensuring you include that special link.
 Make this part of your business process, so you receive a steady stream of reviews on an ongoing basis.

 These SEO efforts do need to be tracked.
 Google Analytics is an excellent way to do this and is relatively simple to add to any website.
-As for your Google My Business page that has a built-in analytics dashboard of its own that should be monitored as well.
+As for your Google My Business page that has an embedded analytics dashboard of its own that should be monitored as well.

 Why bother with all this tracking?
 There is no such thing as a standard SEO plan for dentists, and a successful local SEO campaign requires tweaking and testing in order to get things right.
 By carefully tracking your efforts, you will be able to see what is working and what isn’t and then make adjustments accordingly.